GroellerKarim/gitstat/README.md

 - Total lines added and deleted
 - Per-author statistics with percentages of contribution
 - All statistics for the current branch
+- Chart generation for visual representation of data

 Example output: